"Roller Coaster Photos"

 Nevertheless, some pleasingly vibrant fairground photographs can be captured in this way.
 Once again, the window of opportunity for this type of shot is quite narrow, lasting only as long as there is some light in the sky.

 Let’s face it – dodgem cars are hardly the high point of fast action.
 However, some interesting images can be made by using controlled blur to produce a sense of speed.
 A slow shutter speed of around 1/4 second is a good starting point.
 Images that are blurred all over are very easy to capture, but it’s a little harder to get a picture in which a key point, such as the driver’s face, is relatively sharp while the rest of the image is more blurred.

 To do this you need to pan so that the driver’s face remains at the same point in the frame throughout the exposure.
 It does take some practice and results are always going to be rather hit-and-miss.

 © Olympus UK

-Click here for more information about the free Olympus Magazine.
+Click here for the free Magazine about Olympus.

 Return from Fairground Photographs to the Photography Tutor page.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.